-According to the CDC, the health effects due workplace issues is estimated to cost employers approximately 200 million lost workdays each year – with a projected expense of $17 to $44 billion for the employers.
+According to the CDC, the health effects due to workplace issues are estimated to cost employers approximately 200 million lost workdays each year – with a projected expense of $17 to $44 billion for the employers.
+Periodically, the news media highlights workers(s) experiencing problems at work, across multiple industries both small business and global enterprises

 How much time have you taken off in the last 12 months for the sole purpose of “needing a mental health day”?
 Multiple times your daily pay – and thus the impact to your personal bottom line.

 Benefits of Counseling for Addressing Work Issues

 Are you a victim of workplace microagressions, incivility or bullying?
 Looking for effective ways to handle your situation?

 Workplace counseling can support you to discuss and address workplace issues you may be experiencing today.
 There are different types of counseling available and can be part of the HR management process within your workplace organization.

 What if the difficult behavior is pervasive throughout the team?